-A part of preparation for the ASQ CRE is experience and education.
+A part of the preparation for the ASQ CRE is experience and education.
 These, in my simple way of thinking, means applying what you have learned to solve problems and provide value.
 Reliability engineering is about two questions:

 - What will fail?